 In addition to the plenary session, the forum will feature 30 sessions with more than 90 speakers and a range of agriculture-related exhibits.
 Among the concurrent track sessions and topics supporting this year’s theme are: global trade trends, innovations in agriculture, developments in animal and crop biotechnology, frontiers in conservation and outlooks for food and commodity markets.

-Now in its 95th year, the Agricultural Outlook Forum is the U.S.D.A.’s largest annual meeting, attracting as many as 2,000 attendees from the United States and abroad.
+The Agricultural Outlook Forum is the U.S.D.A.’s largest annual meeting, attracting as many as 2,000 attendees from the United States and abroad.
 The forum highlights key issues and timely topics affecting the agriculture sector, offering a platform for exchanging information and ideas among producers, processors, policymakers, government officials and non-governmental organizations, both foreign and domestic.

 For more information on the forum click here.